notional-labs/price-feeder/README.md

    Binance and Osmosis, based on operator configuration.
 These exchange rates are exposed via an API and are used to feed into the main oracle process.
-2. Taking aggregated exchange rate price data and submitting those exchange rates on-chain to Umee's `x/oracle` module following Umee's [Oracle](https://github.com/umee-network/umee/tree/main/x/oracle#readme) specification.
+2. Taking aggregated exchange rate price data and submitting those exchange rates on-chain to Juno's `x/oracle` module following Juno's [Oracle](https://github.com/CosmosContracts/juno/tree/main/x/oracle#readme) specification.

 <!-- markdown-link-check-disable -->